rule

 Text 45

-They [Your feet] cannot be seen by those who, under the influence of the material world, by their sense perception became alienated from the internal vision oh Supreme One.
-But oh Greatness, for those who do have the [inner] vision there are the pastimes of Your divine activities.
+Under the influence of the material world, Your feet cannot be seen by those who, by their [attachment to] sense perception, became alienated from the internal vision, oh Supreme One.
+But, oh Greatness, for those who do have the [inner] vision there are [the views of] the pastimes of Your divine activities.

 They [Your feet] are certainly there for the ones under the material influence who from their sense-perception are alienated from the internal vision, o Supreme One, and therefore can never see Your greatness, but to those who do see your divine action there is the enjoyment of the transcendental.
 (Vedabase)